gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2014-02-24-animation.md

 function main() {
     // ...

-    var now     = window.performance.now(), // the time in ms on each loop. elapsed = (now - lastTime) / 1000; // how many ms since the last time the loop ran.
+    var now     = window.performance.now(); // the time in ms on each loop. var elapsed = (now - lastTime) / 1000; // how many ms since the last time the loop ran.

     lastTime = now; // store the current ms to use next time!
 }